 - Are they using the same strategies as you?

 - Do they have an aggressive market approach?

 - How big of a threat are they?

 Why Do You Need to Research Your Competitors?

-Have you ever done a competitive analysis?
-If you think that just googling and browsing through websites is competitive research, you’re way off.
+If you think that competitive research is merely googling and browsing through websites is competitive research, you’re way off.

 - Identifying Market Gaps

 - Discovering Market Trends

 Before you start with competitive research analysis, you must know who your closest rivals are.
 The best way to determine your true competitors is to divide the marketplace into a direct and indirect competition.

 Direct competitors are companies that offer a product or a service that can be a substitute for your product or service.
 These competitors also work in the same geographic area as you.